tcoq/chargemanager/README.md

 There are no security features implemented.
 Please make sure that the docker container is startet in a non public environment (your own network) with active firewall.

 ## Requirements
-The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version production year 2020) and VW ID.4.
-Especially  other Solaredge inverters may have differences in the Modbus protocol which are not covered here.
+The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version, production year 2020, Connect is a extra bluetooth hardware) and VW ID.4 (2 phase edition).
+Especially  other Solaredge inverters may have differences in the modbus protocol, which are not covered here.
 For this, individual adjustments must be made by yourself.
 To use the chargemanger you only need a small linux server like raspberry or jetson nano with network access to Solaredge inverter and NRGKICK.

 ## Installation

-The project is packaged in a configured Docker container.
+The project is packaged in a configured docker container.
 You only need to check out the project and bulid the container like this way:

 1. Check out the project
-2. Check and edit /src/chargemanager.properties fit to your environment
+2. **IMPORTANT:** Check and edit /src/chargemanager.properties fit to your environment
 3. Move to the root folder of the project (where DOCKERFILE is located)
 4. Type: "docker build -t chargemanagerimage" to create the image
-5. Then start the container like this "docker run --network="host" --volume /your/path/to/chargemanager/data:/data chargemanagerimage"
+5. Then start the container like this "docker run --network="host" --volume /your/path/to/chargemanager/data:/data chargemanagerimage" (please notice that the docker container need to have access to the network of the host to connect to Solaredge and NRGKICK)
 6. If everything is ok, you should see the webinterface when you type this into your browser: http://192.xxx.xxx.xxx:5000

 Important: "Watch out to mount data directory correctly to make database and logs available form host (outside docker client)